 ·Cannot be used with DC welds

-Grey Rare Earth Electrodes
+Purple (E3 / Rare Earth Blend) Tungsten Electrodes

 Ideal for use with both DC and AC welding jobs, these specialty electrodes need to be properly handled.
 Each rare earth oxide may require a unique approach when used.
 Often smaller, rare earth electrodes rival their counterparts.
 These rare earth electrodes are capable of handling similar currents, producing a stable arc, and having a low consumption rate.

-Benefits of Grey Rare Earth Electrodes:
+Benefits of Purple / E3 Rare Earth Electrodes:

 ·Can be used for both AC and DC applications